Travelers United’s President reflects on the dearth of change in aviation regulations

 DOT finished work on an unfair and deceptive practices (UDAP) rule.
 Using this rule change, consumers are expecting a series of attempts by the airlines to roll back many of the passenger protection rules that have been based on the former UDAP regulations.
 The first change modified the full-fare advertising rule on December 29, 2020.
 Advanced notice of proposed rulemaking appeared in the Office of Budget listings.
 Now, withdrawn by the current administration, it lies frozen for the time being.

 The airlines have fought the regulatory full-fare-advertising rule and lost.
-They then took DOT to court to stop the new rulemakings.
+They then took DOT to court to stop the new rulemaking.
 They attempted to get the Supreme Court to hear the case, to no avail.
 Finally, in two back-to-back FAA Reauthorization bills, the airlines attempted to change the full-fare advertising rule legislatively and failed both times.
-Only with the Trump administration, that despises America’s hoi-polloi, did this rulemaking change get jammed into the system during the last days of the former President’s term.
+Only with the Trump administration, which despised America’s hoi-polloi, did this rulemaking change get jammed into the system during the last days of the former President’s term.

 Here, the DOT has paid attention to consumer complaints.
 Hopefully, there will be a reanalysis of the unfair and deceptive rule jammed into the rulebook during the last month of Trump’s term.
 The other consumer groups and Travelers United are watching and waiting for any signs of action.
 We must watch airlines carefully.
 They adamantly want to change this rule.
 Evidently, airlines hate truth in advertising.